Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 PE and PPA

-This term we have PE sessions on a Monday and a Thursday so please remember to come to school in correct PE kit.
-Remember to bring swimming kit on a Monday.
+This term we have PE sessions on a Wednesday and Friday so please remember to come to school in the correct PE kit.

 Water bottles